chamaeleonidae/api/docs/js/profiles.md

 Syncing user and company data to Chameleon account can be helpful for:

-- Targeting users with Tours based on who they are.
+- [Targeting users](apis/segments.md) with Tours based on who they are.
-- Personalizing content within Tours (merge tags in content).
+- [Personalizing content](concepts/personalizing.md) within Experiences (merge tags in content).
 - Better URL matching (merge tags in URLs).

 ## Identifying user :id=profile

 **Users need to be identified with a unique ID** (`UID`) to enable them to see Tours.
+This can be your database ID or another stable user identifier.
-We also strongly recommend sending `email` to maintain a user's identity across Chameleon and any integrations you enable.
+We also recommend also sending `email` to maintain a user's identity across Chameleon and any integrations you enable.

 Use the `chmln.identify` method, calling this as soon as the user is identifiable on page load.